 Sky’s the limit for the database bloggers.
-They are producing awesome rants in Oracle, fabulous ramblings in MySQL, and fantastic views in SQL Server, and this Log Buffer Edition, very proudly covers all that in Log Buffer #303.
-Enjoy.
+They are producing awesome rants in Oracle, fabulous ramblings in MySQL, and fantastic views in SQL Server.
+This Log Buffer Edition very proudly covers all that.
+Enjoy!

-You may have encountered the problem where you can connect to your Oracle database through the listener but cannot connect locally even though the value of ORACLE_SID in your environment is correct.
+You may have encountered the problem where you can connect to your Oracle database through the listener but not locally, even though the value of ORACLE_SID in your environment is correct.
 Iggy Fernandez has more.

-We now have Oracle Tuxedo channel at youtube, Deepak Goel informs.
+We now have an Oracle Tuxedo channel on Youtube, Deepak Goel informs.

-How to Create an Editable Diff Viewer, tells Geertjan.
+How to Create an Editable Diff Viewer, as explained by Geertjan.

 “What” is Siebel Open UI?
 Chandan Das Gupta tells us.